 Bad seats were retailing for $30, not including Ticketmaster’s ridiculous service fees.
 Luckily, or so I thought, I found tickets for the five of us on StubHub just five hours before showtime.
 They totaled $105 and were in the first section.
 I bought ’em, and quickly booked one night in a four-star hotel in downtown Cincy for just $77.

 It turned out that the seller had uploaded tickets for the 1 p.m. show; it was already after 2 p.m. and we planned on going to the 7 p.m. show.
 Plus we were still two hours away in Columbus.
 I got a refund and a $40 credit, but I was still on the hook for the hotel.
-So a night at the monster truck show turned into a one-night tour of the Queen City.
+So a night at the monster truck show turned into one night of sightseeing in Cincinnati.

 We started our trip by visiting Findlay Market.
 In short, it’s a public market largely for those of us who appreciate a heavily seasoned dead animal.
 A few of the vendors had some good looking ribs for $3 a pound, but I passed and we left with some Key lime pie and a big ol’ cookie for the kids.

 From there we walked through the somewhat revitalized/still pretty rough Over-The-Rhine district.
 My impression: Interesting street art, including a mural of former heavyweight boxing champion Ezzard Charles, who at first glance I thought was named Gizzard, which would would have been cool, and lots of residents who have been left out of the revitalization, and even left without a home.

 We ended up at a walk-up taco stand called Gomez that was attached to a bar.
 Kids were allowed in until 8 p.m.
 As you can see below, they had a great time watching me and Amber drink.